Belmont Village, Philadelphia

 Belmont Village is a middle class neighborhood located in the West Philadelphia section of Philadelphia, Pennsylvania, United States.
 The zip code is 19131.

 Known as Blockley in the early 1900s, when developers first built homes in the area, the region now comprises Overbrook, Wynnefield, Belmont Village, and Wynnefield Heights.
 In Belmont Village, the homes have stone facing on Lenape Road, while on nearby Conshohocken Avenue, the homes have an opulent Spanish Revival-style.

-In the early 20th-century, John McClatchy shaped the look of many Philadelphia neighbors, including Belmont Village.
+In the early 20th-century, John McClatchy shaped the look of many Philadelphia neighborhoods, including Belmont Village.
 McClatchy advertised the development at the time as located in Bala, and it is close to Bala station on the Cynwyd Regional Rail line, but is actually in the city’s Belmont Village section.

 Boundaries

 Belmont Village encompasses the area from City Avenue to the north, Fairmount Park to the south, the Bala Golf Club to the west, and Belmont Avenue to the east.

 Belmont Village is separated from its closest neighbor to the west, Wynnefield, by the grounds of the Bala Golf Club and SEPTA’s Cynwyd Line (formerly the R6).
 Belmont Village is separated from its closest neighbor to the east, Wynnefield Heights, by the Belmont Water Treatment Facility.
 Belmont Village borders Fairmount Park to its south.
 Its northern border is City Avenue.

 Along with East Falls and Manayunk, Belmont Village is part of Pennsylvania House of Representatives, District 194 and Pennsylvania Senate, District 7.
 The civic association for the neighborhood is the Belmont Village Community Association.